Reconstructing Objects along Hand Interaction Timelines in Egocentric Video: In-the-wild evaluation of CAD-Agnostic methods

 We evaluate CAD-agnostic methods HOLD-Net~\cite{fan2024hold}, G-HOP~\cite{ye2023ghop} and Diff-HOI~\cite{ye2023vhoi} on the \StableGrasp from EPIC-HIT dataset.
 HOLD-Net is a neural rendering based multiple-view method, while G-HOP and Diff-HOI are data-driven methods that learn implicit shape priors from in-the-lab datasets.

-We present one sequence in Fig~6 in the main paper.
-We here extend the figure with two more samples of a `plate' and a `bottle'. \Cref{fig:wild_examples_full} shows HOLD-Net is able to reconstruct the object's visible surface.
+\Cref{fig:wild_examples_full} shows HOLD-Net is able to reconstruct the object's visible surface.
 However, HOLD-Net is unable to generate the complete object surface due to finger occlusion.
 As input views are typically limited in egocentric videos, HOLD-Net also struggles with the unseen surfaces -- the bottle's symmetry is not reconstructed, see the rotated output.
 In-the-wild videos are also challenging for data-driven methods\footnote{authors of these papers acknowledge their limitations in in-the-wild}.
 In~\cref{fig:wild_examples_full}, G-HOP fails to produce the shape for the pan and generates a bowl shape for the plate.
 Diff-HOI also performs poorly.
 Diff-HOI can generate the plate shape at an intermediate step (see 5K steps result in yellow square), but produces a wrong shape eventually (at the default 50k steps), highlighting robustness limitations.

 Overall, these methods are at an infancy stage.
 Our method can extend to CAD-Agnostic methods when these are more robust.
 Importantly, it is not obvious how to quantitatively compare these methods on the same CAD-based metrics due to the need for alignment of the predicted shapes to the ground-truth CAD-model.
 This alignment is not obvious and has a significant impact on the numerical evaluation.